Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 If you type Y, the program erases the disk's GPT structures and writes the new MBR structures.
 If you type N, your disk will be untouched; however, GPT fdisk must create a new protective MBR.
 Therefore, if you were contemplating converting a disk with a hybrid MBR or some other unusual MBR features, you should either exit without saving or re-create your hybrid MBR by using the h option on the recovery & transformation menu.

-One important caveat of GPT-to-MBR conversions is that the CHS geometry of the converted disk may be very strange.
+One caveat of GPT-to-MBR conversions is that the CHS geometry of the converted disk may be very strange by the standards of old-style CHS-centric MBR partitioning.
 Partitions can begin and end mid-cylinder, particularly if the disk originated as a GPT disk rather than as a conversion from MBR format.
+(The same is true of MBR disks partitioned by most MBR partitioning tools since the early 2010s.)
 Such peculiarities don't seem to cause problems for most modern OSes, but I can't guarantee that older or more obscure OSes will react as well.

 A GPT-to-MBR conversion will also, of course, not overcome the 2 TiB limitation of MBR.
 GPT fdisk will convert any partition that's 2 TiB or smaller in size and that begins below the 2 TiB mark.
 (These limits apply to primary and extended partitions; logical partitions may begin beyond the 2 TiB mark, provided their carrier extended partition is legally placed.)
 This means that GPT fdisk can create converted partitions that span the 2 TiB mark.
 As described in the What's a GPT? section of this document, such partitions work fine in some OSes, but not in others.
 Thus, you should exercise caution if you create such a partition in a GPT-to-MBR conversion.